carlos815/portfolio-blog/content/blog/blog/en/pomodoro-context-api/index.md

 <h2>{timer.name}</h2>
 ```

-And put the playPause, reset, and skip functions in the buttons in their respective buttons.
+And put the playPause, reset, and skip functions in their respective buttons.

 ```tsx
 ...